In Wales, where mountains rise to the mist

 People of all races, cultures and identities,

-Embracing all who make this land their own
+Embrace all who make this land their own.

 Here, to this nation of the mighty dragon